The Vein Institute

 What can I expect during treatment?

-• After your scan at our clinic your leg will be cleaned before a tiny amount of anaesthetic is applied (using super fine needles).
+• After your scan at our clinic, we will clean your leg before injecting a tiny amount of anaesthetic (using super fine needles).

-• A cool anaesthetic is then applied around your vein to protect surrounding tissue.
+• Next, we will apply a cool anaesthetic around your vein to protect the surrounding tissue from any heat damage.

-• After the procedure you will be required to wear bandages/compression stockings for three days and walk half an hour a day.
-These will be provided with your treatment or you can purchase additional in The Vein Institute shop.
+• After the procedure, you will need to wear bandages/compression stockings for three days and walk for half an hour a day.
+We’ll provide a voucher for these socks as part of your treatment plan.
+You can redeem the voucher with Bauerfeind.

-• Long distance travel is not permitted for 4 weeks.
+• You shouldn’t do any long-distance travel for 4 weeks.

-• Your leg may feel numb for six hours after the procedure but no effect on walking will occur.
+• Your leg may feel numb for six hours after the procedure, but the numbness will be topical and shouldn’t affect movement.

 How does Radiofrequency Ablation work?

-In this procedure the radiofrequency ablation fibre closes the vein wall and seals of the faulty vein.
+In this procedure, we close off the faulty vein by delivering heat through the radiofrequency ablation fibre.
 The closed vein eventually disappears as the body reabsorbs it over time.

 How much does RFA treatment cost?